iggym/goaddressapi/README.md

 # Go Address API

 An address API in go.
+The API implements listing addresses, showing a single address, adding an address and modifying an address

 ## Getting Started